phaustin/a301_eoas/notebooks/week_review.md

    What's going on with the minus sign?
 This is because integration over $\lambda$ and $\nu$ proceed in opposite directions.
 If $\Delta \lambda = \lambda_2 - \lambda_1$ is positive then $\Delta \nu =  \nu_2 - \nu_1$ is negative, and you would flip the limits of integration, which produces a cancelling minus sign.

+(week2-review)=
+## Week 2

+### Key week2 topics

+1. The $\cos \theta$ law for flux
+2. The derivation and use of the brightness temperature
+3. GIS concepts:  datum, map projection
+4. Software: making maps with cartopy, reading geotiff raster data with rioxarray